12 Best Things to Do in Zagreb, Croatia

 Check Out Some Museums

-Some quirky ones worth checking out are the Museum of Chocolate, the Museum of Broken Relationships, and the Museum of Illusions.
-A few traditional ones worth a visit include Mimara Museum, Zagreb City Museum, Atelier Mestrovic Zagreb, and the Archeological Museum.
+Notable quirky options include the Museum of Chocolate, the Museum of Broken Relationships, and the Museum of Illusions.
+For a more historical or artistic museum, visit the Zagreb City Museum, Atelier Meštrović, or the Archeological Museum.

-A building with a red, white, and blue flag and outdoor seating around it
+A building with a red, white, and blue flag and outdoor wooden seating around it

-There are many cafes and places to enjoy drinks with scenic views around the city
+There are many cafes and places to enjoy drinks with scenic views around Zagreb

 Take Part in Croatian Cafe Culture